awfulwoman/loom/README.md

 - Loom tries to make things *easier* for a developer.
 - Loom doesn't come with a "theme" or a prebuilt pattern library.
 Loom helps you to weave _your own_ pattern libraries.
 - Loom is a tool and isn't designed to "drop in and go".
 It is something to help professional designer/developers in their everyday tasks.
-- Loom loves design systems.
-They're built into it from the core, with standardised ways of accessing global colours, spacing units and fonts.
-- Loom doesn't try and force you into the binary of choosing to write components or utility classes.
-It leaves that choice up to you.
-- Loom is opinionated about Sass structure, but kinda indifferent to CSS output.
-Loom would LOVE it if you used BEM, but you don't have to.
-Your final UI components can be written however you wish.
-- Loom is modular.
-You can easily add your own modules into a layer and make them work alongside the prebuilt ones.
-- Loom loves best practise, and is quite opinionated on this, even if it doesn't force your hand.
-It loves the avoidance of nesting, styling of classes rather than base elements and the avoidance of specificity battles!
+- Loom is very opinionated about:
+  - Being an integral part of a design system.
+Therefore in Loom all colour, spacing and font values originate from centralised settings and are accessed only via getter functions.
+  - Keeping styling separate from structure.
+Loom only provides minimal styling to HTML elements and leaves everything else up to classes.
+  - Keeping specificity low.
+Loom is structured around ITCSS, so a selectors specificity should come from its source order, and nothing else.
+That also means:
+    - No `@extend`s.
+These so, so, so easily mess up the source order of a project.
+Because ITCSS, the core of this, is source order dependent, it's best to avoid any use of `@extend`.
     - No nesting.
 Loom really doesn't like nesting.
 Nesting makes for horrible specificity problems.
     - No IDs.
 IDs make for even more horrible specificity problems.
 Just... no.
-  - Specificity should come from source order, not selector specificity weight.
-  - CSS decoupled from HTML.
-Only the Base Elements layer touches HTML directly, and then only to lightly style it.
-Every other layer should interact with HTML via classes.
-  - No `@extend`s.
-These so, so, so easily mess up the source order of a project.
-Because ITCSS, the core of this, is source order dependent, it's best to avoid any use of `@extend`.
-- Loom knows when others do it better.
-Browser prefixes are (when necessary) best left to Autoprefixer, no?
+  - Being modular.
+If you don't like the way something works in Loom, you can remove it or use your own module instead.
+- Loom doesn't care about:
+  - How you name your CSS selectors.
+Yes, it's opinionated about Sass structure, but kinda indifferent to your CSS output.
+  - Wether you want to use atomic or utility classes.
+  - Vendor prefixes - let's leave that up to Autoprefixer.

 # Installation